setun-90/ESER-32/README.md

 * de\_32.pdf / ae\_32.pdf: The original texts of the EZER-32 specification, in German and Ard English;
 * 64.pdf: The EZER-64 specification, in English;
 * de\_64.pdf / ae\_32.pdf: The original texts of the EZER-64 specification, in German and Ard English.

+## Further information
+Visit #EZER on Libera for any questions (9:00-23:00 UTC-3); you will need to be registered to join.